 Di Pesa’s fourth-generation Boston family business, F.J.
 O’Hara & Sons, has since relocated to a 33,000 square-foot refrigerated warehouse a kilometre from the exchange, where a new electric substation was recently built to provide the port with more “juice,” as Di Pesa says.
 F.J.
 O’Hara is a seafood company that owns vessels, sells fish, and distributes products via an affiliated trucking and distribution company, Araho Transfer.
 (Araho is O’Hara spelled backwards.)
 Showing me around the warehouse, Di Pesa wears a grey pullover with his company name embroidered on the breast, just above an American flag.
 He is a very, very fast walker: there’s no time for slowpokes in the perishables business.

 Staggering volumes of Atlantic Canadian seafood pass through this warehouse every year.
 Cooke subsidiary True North sends thousands of boxes of farmed salmon here annually, which Araho trucks across the United States.
 Market prices for all North American seafood products are set in the United States, primarily in Maine and Massachusetts, based on an average from live and remote seafood auctions.
-If a forklift runs over a pallet of haddock in Boston, the price Nova Scotia fishermen get for their catch will go up due to decreased supply and increased demand.
+If a forklift runs over a pallet of haddock in Boston, the price Nova Scotia fishermen get for their catch will go up—decreased supply, increased demand.

 Just this morning Di Pesa got a halibut delivery from Coastal Enterprises in Dipper Harbour, New Brunswick.
 The flat white fish, headless and glossy, are piled in a huge mint-green plastic tub full of ice, waiting for buyers to arrive and place orders.
 One customer is on the floor of the warehouse, looking for Icelandic cod he’ll sell this morning to fish markets across Boston.
 He passes his hands across the pearlescent fillets.
 Di Pesa points to me.
 “She’s trying to figure out how distribution works, from A to B to C to D,” he says.